-The European Medicines Agency (EMA), in cooperation with the World Health Organization (WHO), can provide scientific opinions on high priority human medicines, including vaccines, that are intended exclusively for markets outside of the European Union (EU).
+The European Medicines Agency (EMA), in cooperation with the World Health Organization (WHO), can provide scientific opinions on high priority human medicines, including vaccines, that are intended for markets outside of the European Union (EU).

 The aim is to facilitate patient access to essential medicines in low- and middle-income countries, including new or improved therapies for unmet medical needs, which are intended to prevent or treat diseases of major public health interest.

 The procedure combines EMA's scientific review capabilities with the local epidemiology and disease expertise of WHO and national regulators in the target countries, to provide a unique development and assessment pathway.
-It is targeted both at innovative medicines and new developments of already authorised medicines.
+It is targeted both at innovative medicines and new developments of authorised medicines.

 Following the evaluation, EMA publishes its scientific opinion of the benefit-risk balance of the product, which aims to facilitate prequalification of the medicine by WHO and registration in the target countries.

 The procedure is called EU-Medicines for all or 'EU-M4all'.
 It was previously known as the Article 58 procedure, as the legal basis is Article 58 of Regulation (EC) No 726/2004.
 It has been in place since 2004.

 For guidance on procedural and regulatory steps involved, see Obtaining and maintaining a scientific opinion on a medicine for use outside the European Union.

 Medicine developers who obtain a scientific opinion from EMA for markets exclusively outside of the EU benefit from: